Shiv-am-19/Diwali_Sales_Analysis/README.md

 Analyzing the Impact of Occupations
 Identifying the best Product Category.

-#Visaulization
+Visaulization :
-The results of the EDA are represented by a variety of visualizations:
+A variety of visualizations represents the results of the EDA:
 Examining sales patterns by Gender (Bar Plot) Comprehending sales by Age Group (Count Plot)
 Finding the best sales States (Bar Plot
 Examining the Effects of Occupations (Count Plot) Determine which Product Category is best (Bar Plot)

-#Conclusions and Insights
+Conclusions and Insights :
 Important conclusions are reached from the analysis and visualizations, including:
 Peak sales periods during the Diwali festival
 Analysis by Age-Groups